aptos-foundation/AIPs/aips/ed25519_pk_validation_return_none_wrong_length.md

 ## Risks and Drawbacks

 Callers relying on the previous behavior of `native_public_key_validate` may be affected by this change.
+Currently, end-to-end tests show there are no such callers.
+Furthermore, it is unlikely that past callers of this function, if any, would be affected if the function returns false instead of aborting.
+This is because such callers would typically need to check the return value of the function anyway & would most likely abort anyway if the return value is false.

 ## Future Potential